pauldoo/proffy/README.txt

     * Can profile multi-threaded applications.

-    Created by Paul Richards and released as free software under the GPLv3.
+    Created by Paul Richards and released as free software under the ISC license.

     http://pauldoo.com/proffy/